objectionary/home/README.md

 The term **Objectionary** was coined by
 [David West](https://www.youtube.com/watch?v=s-hdZZzMCac)
 in his great book
-[Object Thinking](http://amzn.to/266oJr4).
+[Object Thinking](http://amzn.to/266oJr4), page 306.
 The original idea was to have a place where objects are hosted.
 Not libraries or software packages, but individual objects.
 This is exactly what this repository is about: it hosts [EO](https://www.eolang.org) objects.
 More details